dgcnz/edge/docs/src/part1/getting_started.md

 make compile_cpp
 ```

+This will automatically download the necessary files and build the libraries for you.

-## Downloading datasets
+## Downloading datasets (training-only)

-If you have a designated folder for datasets, use it, for the purpose of this tutorial, we'll use `~/datasets`:
+If you have a designated folder for datasets, use it, for the purpose of this tutorial, we'll use `~/datasets`.
+We'll test with the COCO dataset, so let's download it:

 ```bash
 cd ~/datasets